Skip to main content

 F = forecast.
 NCFI = net cash farm income.

-Average Net Cash Farm Income (NCFI) for Farm Businesses Forecast To Increase In Almost All Regions in 2025
+Average Net Cash Farm Income (NCFI) for Farm Businesses Forecast To Increase In All Regions in 2026

-Regional performance of farm businesses can vary considerably because of the heavy geographic concentration of certain production specialties.
-All USDA, ERS Farm Resource Regions, except the Heartland, are expected to see an increase in average net cash farm income in 2025 compared with 2024.
-Farm businesses in the Basin and Range region are forecast to see the largest percent increase per farm with average NCFI at $73,700 in 2025.
-Farm businesses in the Mississippi Portal Region are forecast to see the largest dollar increase per farm with average NCFI at $197,600.
-These expected increases are largely because of higher direct Government payments relative to 2024 levels.
+Farm business performance can vary considerably by region due to the heavy geographic concentration of certain production specialties.
+All USDA, ERS Farm Resource Regions are expected to see an increase in average net cash farm income in 2026 compared with 2025.
+Farm businesses in the Prairie Gateway are forecast to see the largest percentage (60.1 percent) and dollar ($49,600) increase per farm with average NCFI at $132,100 in 2026.
+These expected increases are largely because of higher direct Government payments and cattle/calf receipts relative to 2025 levels.

-A map showing the change in U.S. farm business average net cash farm income by resource region for the period 2024 to 2025F.
+A map showing the change in U.S. farm business average net cash farm income by resource region for the period 2025F to 2026F.

 Download chart image